joshuag1000/Raspberry-Pi-Pico-MacroPad/README.md

 To edit the keybinds for the Pimoroni RGB Keypad go to the Settings.cpp file.
 The Project does not have support for an IR sensor at this time but I will add support for it later.
+More code commenting will be added soon.
+This code is a little messy and i am working on improvements.

 The Code cannot be published pre-compiled because all of the keybinds are set in the code.